Frequently Asked Questions

 What types of claims do you specialise in?

-We specialise in commercial and civil dispute resolution, family disputes and personal injury claims.
+We specialise in commercial and civil dispute resolution, family disputes, personal injury claims and Medical Negligence cases.
 We are recommended in both Chambers and the Legal 500, the major legal guides, as a leading firm.
+We offer No Win No Fee Litigation advice, and of course all our Injury Claim and Medical Negligence work is offered on a No Win No Fee basis, we fight hard for our clients for the best results.

 We also offer certain fixed fee services including advice on compromise agreements, repossession of rental properties from tenants and complaints to the Financial Ombudsman.
 Please feel free to contact us for a quote.